higgsaxhh/rome/README.md

 # Rome

 Rome is a beautiful React template.

-The template is built this with a modern TypeScript stack, containerized for local development and production deployment.
+The template is built this with a modern TypeScript stack, and containerized for local development and production deployment.

-This codebase implements code standards and best practices I've developed over the course of many years in full-stack development.
+The codebase implements code standards and best practices I've developed over the course of many years in full-stack development.

+1. Code should be legible, and extensible
+2. Applications should be fast
+3. Create lovely development experiences
+4. Build things nobody knew they needed

-The attributes in this codebase serve long term development by maintaining a code quality and architecture that adapts to the chaos intrinsic to fast-pace research teams.
+These attributes serve long term development by maintaining a code quality and architecture that adapts to the chaos intrinsic to fast-pace research teams.
 Ask me how I know!

 ---